 Clearly his position as a slave owner interested in sharing the gospel with the slaves sometimes caused him to do much reflection about the task.
 Unable to find a suitable catechism, for example, he decided to write his own in phrasing he thought would communicate better with the slaves than any he could find.
 He also urged slave owners to better treatment of their slaves, including better physical treatment.
 He published his ideas on religious instruction for slaves in a volume called The Religious Instruction of the Negroes in the Southern States in 1842 and a further volume, Suggestions on the Religious Instruction of Negroes in the Southern States in 1847.
 In 1861, before a General Assembly of the Southern Presbyterian Church in Augusta, Georgia, he gave an address on the subject.
 His story has proved of interest to more recent writers.
 Besides academic papers and dissertations, literary critic Robert Mason Myers published a large collection of Jones family letters, The Children of Pride, which won a National Book Award in 1973, and historian Erskine Clarke’s Dwelling Place: A Plantation Epic, also based on the Jones family correspondence, won a Bancroft Prize in 2006.

 John Miller Dickey (Class of 1827) spent time as a young minister in missionary work in southern Georgia and Florida.
-According to his nineteenth-century biographer he “always felt a profound interest in the African race, and was a zealous and efficient friend to a multitude of colored young men struggling for an education.”54 Returning to his native Pennsylvania he was involved in the recovery of free-born African-Americans who had been illegally kidnapped by slave hunters and sold into slavery in the South.
+According to his 19th century biographer he “always felt a profound interest in the African race, and was a zealous and efficient friend to a multitude of colored young men struggling for an education.”54 Returning to his native Pennsylvania he was involved in the recovery of free-born African Americans who had been illegally kidnapped by slave hunters and sold into slavery in the South.

 Lincoln University continued to draw support from persons connected with Princeton Seminary for many years.
 Graduates of Princeton Seminary would regularly take positions on the teaching faculty, and Seminary faculty and board members were involved with fundraising for the school.
 A handbill for a post-Civil War fundraising drive for the University bears the names of Charles Hodge, Alexander McGill, W. Henry Green, James Moffatt, and C. Wistar Hodge, all members of the Seminary faculty, along with the names of nine members of the Princeton College faculty and the pastor of the First Presbyterian Church in Princeton.